Hackercat1826/blockpong/README.md

 # blockpong
 A python game where you catch falling blocks,

-You are the blue paddle in the middle, you catch the falling blocks.
+You are the blue paddle on the bottom,

+you catch the falling blocks using arrow keys.

 blocks are worth,